OI-wiki/i18n/docs/intro/common-mistakes.md

     -   Use the same name for the loop variable.

-    -   The direction of circulation is reversed.
+    -   The direction of loop is reversed.

--   BFS does not mark whether a state has been visited.
+-   Forgets to mark whether a state has been visited in BFS.

 -   Use macro expansion to write min/max.